-Students are expected to maintain an online environment conducive to learning, which includes "netiquette" (Internet etiquette).
+If the University chooses to go viral, students are expected to maintain an online environment conducive to learning, which includes "netiquette" (Internet etiquette).
 The following site includes basic rules for Online Discussion Netiquette.
 Ensure that your e-mail messages, discussion board postings(blogs), and other electronic communications are thoughtful.
 Diverse opinions we welcome in this course.
 The following are prohibited:

-- making offensive remarks in e-mail or the discussion board (blogs) - using inappropriate language or discussing inappropriate topics online - spamming, - hacking, - using TTU or Blackboard e-mail or discussion board for commercial purposes - using all caps (considered shouting in online communications) - cyber-bullying or online harassment of any type
+- making offensive remarks in e-mails. - using inappropriate language or discussing inappropriate topics online - spamming, - hacking, - using TTU or Blackboard e-mail for commercial purposes - using all caps (considered shouting in online communications) - cyber-bullying or online harassment of any type